apollographql/rover-init-starters/CONTRIBUTING.md

 - Follow the existing code style in the repository.
 - Ensure all files are properly formatted.
 - Run linting tools (e.g., ESLint, Prettier) before submitting your PR.
-- Maintain consistent documentation style in getting-started files.
+- Maintain consistent documentation style in GETTING_STARTED files.
 - Follow the established naming conventions for template folders (kebab-case).
 - Reference the repository's style guide if available.